razonyang/hugo-theme-bootstrap/README.md

 ## Live Preview

 - https://hugo-theme-bootstrap.netlify.app/ - Deploy on Netlify.
 - https://hugo-theme-bootstrap.razonyang.com/ - A self-hosted server located in Asia.
-Give it a try if Netlify is too slow for you.

-There is also a [list of websites that use this theme](https://github.com/razonyang/hugo-theme-bootstrap/blob/master/USEDBY.md).
+There is also a [list of websites that use this theme](https://github.com/razonyang/hugo-theme-bootstrap/blob/master/USERS.md).

 ## Features